 Valerie joined Watsi on March 12th, 2013.
-Four years ago, Valerie became the 2438th member to automatically support a new Watsi patient every month.
-Since then, 3,987 more people have become monthly donors!
-Valerie's most recent donation traveled 8,500 miles to support Nikai, a nine-year-old from Kenya, to fund clubfoot surgery.
+Five years ago, Valerie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Valerie's most recent donation traveled 8,500 miles to support Beatrice, a farmer and market vendor from Kenya, to fund a fracture repair surgery.